shaswat01/Deep-XT/README.md

 # Deep XT
 A BigRedHacks project by:
-*Shaswat Rajput, Mingli Yang, Yuzhi Yao, and Ali Yaqoob*
+*Shaswat Rajput,Yuzhi Yao, and Ali Yaqoob*

 Pneumonia is a common disease, affecting 5 million Americans per year, and is the 6th leading cause of death in the United States.
 Patient survival improves significantly when pneumonia is diagnosed and treated within 4 hours of the patient arriving at the hospital.
 And a key part of the diagnostic algorithm is accurate and timely interpretation of chest radiographs.